sebadob/hiqlite/README.md

 This list is by no means exhaustive, these are just the next big things before a v0.1.0

 - metrics / health endpoint or maybe even a simple health UI
-- impl parsers for the `NodeConfig` to read from env or toml file
 - possibility to register an automatic shutdown handle with the `DbClient`
 - a lot of code cleanup
 - proper documentation